boostorg/cmake/README.md

 # Boost CMake support infrastructure

-This repository hosts the `tools/cmake` Boost submodule, containing experimental CMake support infrastructure for Boost.
+This repository hosts the `tools/cmake` Boost submodule, containing the CMake support infrastructure for Boost.

-Note that the supported way to build Boost remains [with `b2`](https://www.boost.org/more/getting_started/index.html).
+Note that the officially supported way to build Boost remains [with `b2`](https://www.boost.org/more/getting_started/index.html).

 ## Building Boost with CMake